 Clovis culture is the culture of what are assumed to be the first human inhabitants of the Americas.
 Clovis culture or Clovis archaeological culture has been discussed for decades.
 Stone spear points were found at a site near Clovis New Mexico in the 1930s and dated to 11,200 years ago.
 This Clovis culture date is consistent with the theory that the first humans arrived on the American continent by way of a land and ice bridge across the Bering Strait.
-During the 1990s growing evidence of earlier settlements (at least 1000 years earlier) has suggested that some peoples may have arrived further south, by sea crossing, in separate and earlier migrations.

 Few subjects such as Clovis culture, invoke such heated arguments in New World prehistory as do the origins of Native American populations." -1991, Dennis Stanford, Clovis Origins and Adaptations: An Introductory Perspective.

 "In spite of repeated statements to the effect that Clovis is the earliest clearly recognized "culture," "complex," or "people" in the New World, which imply unanimity (that all agree) among archaeologists as to what "Clovis" is, the simple fact is, no consensus definition, concept, or interpretation of Clovis exists." -1999, Michael B. Collins, "Clovis Blade Technology."